Recommender systems based on graph embedding techniques: A comprehensive review: Knowledge graph embedding for recommendation

-As for the other situation of multiplicity where heterogeneous graphs contain nodes and edges both in multi-types, multi-layered graphs \cite{benson2016higher, de2015structural, hu2014conditions} provide another representation to model them.
-Multi-layered graphs have diverse forms in broad applications ranging from multi-scale graph embedding \cite{perozzi2017don, ribeiro2017struc2vec} to cross-domain scenarios like critical infrastructure systems \cite{ouyang2014review} and collaboration platforms \cite{nambisan2009platforms}.
-Among them, the simplest one is the coupled heterogeneous graph containing two types of nodes and three types of edges (Fig.~\ref{multi-layered-graph} gives examples).
-For example, when it comes to a knowledge graph about actors and movies, the two layers in Fig.~\ref{multi-layered-graph} consist of an actor community representing cooperations between actors and a movie community representing category relations between movies, respectively.
-The edges between the two layers can represent the participation relationships between actors and movies.
-In technique, a variety of translation-based methods have been proposed recently for coupled heterogeneous graph embedding.
-For instance, as a node-oriented model, EOE \cite{xu2017embedding} maps the embeddings of nodes in different layers to each other through an overall-shared harmonious matrix.
+As for the other case of multiplicity that graphs with both multi-typed nodes and edges, multi-layered graphs \cite{benson2016higher, de2015structural, hu2014conditions} provide another category of intuitive graph representations, which have diverse applications ranging from multi-scale graph embedding \cite{perozzi2017don, ribeiro2017struc2vec} to cross-domain scenarios like critical infrastructure systems \cite{ouyang2014review} or collaboration platforms \cite{nambisan2009platforms}.
+Among them, the simplest form of multi-layered graphs is coupled heterogeneous graph, which consists of two types of nodes and three types of edges (Fig.~\ref{graph_set_four} gives examples).
+When it comes to a knowledge graph about actors and movies, the two layers in Fig.~\ref{graph_set_four} can be constructed by an actor community representing the cooperation among actors and a movie community representing the category relations between movies, respectively.
+The edges between the two layers can be used to represent the participation relationships between actors and movies.
+Methodologically, a variety of translation-based methods have been proposed recently for coupled heterogeneous graph embedding.
+For instance, as a node-oriented model, EOE \cite{xu2017embedding} can map nodal embeddings from different layers to each other through an overall-shared harmonious matrix.
 However, such a node-oriented strategy could neglect the influences of inter-connection edges between different layers.
-To deal with that, an edge-oriented strategy \cite{chang2015heterogeneous,li2018multi} is proposed to take into account the inter-connection edges.
-When coming to a multi-layered graph with enormous layers, applying meta path-based methods can achieve better efficiency.
+To deal with that, an edge-oriented strategy \cite{chang2015heterogeneous,li2018multi} was proposed to take into account the inter-connection edges.
+When coming to a multi-layered graph with enormous layers, applying meta path-based methods can achieve better computing efficiency.
 For instance, by building ruled random walks across different layers, PMNE \cite{liu2017principled} can capture the global topological features of a coupled heterogeneous graph.
-Furthermore, follow the previous example of an actor-movie knowledge graph, if the attributes of actors and movies need to be represented with nodes in multi-types in layers, a more complex multi-layered graph that can distinguish different types of nodes and edges is required, as shown in Fig.~\ref{complex} for example.
-For that, promising models include GATNE-T/GATNE-I \cite{cen2019representation}, DMNE \cite{ni2018co}, to name a few.
-A common idea of these works is to apply fast learning algorithms to capture the heterogeneous information in each layer quickly and use an attention mechanism to learn their different importance.
+Furthermore, based on the previous example of an actor-movie knowledge graph, if the attributes of actors and movies need to be represented with nodes in multi-types in layers, a more complex multi-layered graph that can distinguish different types of nodes and edges is required, as shown in Fig.~\ref{graph_set_four} for example.
+For that, promising models include GATNE-T/GATNE-I \cite{cen2019representation} and DMNE \cite{ni2018co}, to name a few.
+One common idea of these models is to apply fast learning algorithms to represent the heterogeneous information in each layer efficiently and use an attention mechanism to learn their different importance.